Best SSD in 2023 – top solid-state drives to slot in your PC

 The WD Black SN850X is the embodiment of a few sayings.
 Close, but no cigar.
 In the ballpark.
 So close, yet so far.
 The Samsung 990 Pro outshines it in everyday use, but this upgrade over the SN850 does have some things going for it.
 First of all, it’s cheaper for a slight drop in performance, according to our tests.
 Second, it’s ideal for gaming and content creation, with quicker load times than our top pick.

 Edging out all the competition, the WD Black SN850X boots every game we tested quicker than its rivals.
 It’s not by a small margin, either.
-In part, this is thanks to its Game Mode 2.0 feature managing data.
+In part, this is thanks to its Game Mode 2.0 feature, which manages data.
 It detects when you launch a game and disables lower power states, so your gaming PC is quite literally firing on all cylinders.
 There’s debate about whether it’s worth it, but the proof is in the pudding (which is the data in this case).

-Coming in 1TB, 2TB, and 4TB capacities, each model improves upon their non-X predecessors.
-From write speed to IOPS and general application performance, it’s almost in a different league to the SN850.
+Each model improves upon its non-X predecessors, coming in 1TB, 2TB, and 4TB capacities.
+From write speed to IOPS and general application performance, it’s almost in a different league from the SN850.
 You might consider forking extra for the heatsink variant because the SN850X runs on the hotter side.
 Still, it performs exactly as you’d expect, toasty or not.

 Read our full WD Black SN850X review for a closer look at the drive.